mjthewalker/NVIDIA-10K-Analysis/README.md

 <div align="left">
 <h1>Data Cleaning</h1>
 </div>
 We will be using 🦙 <a href="https://docs.llamaindex.ai/en/stable/llama_cloud/llama_parse/">llama parse</a> to parse the data.
 Since llama parse only accepts pdf files as input we will be converting the html files into pdf.
-After that we will merge all the parsed data into one single .MD file.
+After that we will merge all the parsed data into one single <a href = "https://github.com/mjthewalker/Mohnish_231CS235_ML_WORKFLOW/blob/main/Data/final_parse.md">.MD file.</a>
 <div align="left">
 <h1>Analysis</h1>
 </div>